The Responsive Diamond Model

 The model is only as responsive as the data cycle beneath it.
 It replaces the slow, compliance-driven review — collect, report, file, repeat — with a tight, action-oriented rhythm.

-In practice: 20-day instructional sprints.
-Every four weeks, teams review student movement, regroup on current performance, and commit to specific pivots before the next cycle.
-Twenty days is short enough to catch a stalling student early, long enough to test whether a change works.
-Over a year, the cycles compound into a building that adjusts continuously instead of lurching between benchmarks.
+In practice: short, recurring review cycles.
+On a cadence the building sets and holds, teams review student movement, regroup on current performance, and commit to specific pivots before the next cycle.
+The interval is calibrated to the school — short enough to catch a stalling student early, long enough to test whether a change works.
+Held consistently, the cycles compound into a building that adjusts continuously instead of lurching between benchmarks.

 How It Scales